suppetia/qm-dish/docsrc/source/introduction.rst

 A special grid that is better suited if you want to :ref:`calculate matrix elements <label-MatrixElements>` of later or calculate any other integral using wave functions from *dish* is a :class:`dish.util.radial.grid.grid.RombergIntegrationGrid`.
-This has essentially the same structure but the number of grid points is :math:`N = 2^k + 1` for a positive integer :math:`k`.
+It has essentially the same structure but the number of grid points is :math:`N = 2^k + 1` for a positive integer :math:`k`.
 This makes integration using `Romberg's method`_ possible which yields higher precession most of the times.
 (See chapter ??? of the underlying thesis for more details.)